 What Humidity Level Is Best for Seedlings Versus Flowering?

-You’ll do best keeping seedlings at 65–75% humidity and flowering plants at 40–50%.
-Testing the idea that more moisture always helps, you’ll see excess humidity actually fuels mold and weak growth.
+You’ll usually do best keeping seedlings at higher humidity, often around 65–75%, while many flowering setups need lower humidity, often around 40–50%.
+The exact range depends on plant type, temperature, airflow, and growth stage.
+Testing the idea that more moisture always helps, you’ll see excess humidity can fuel mold, mildew, and weak growth.

 Where Should I Place a Dehumidifier Inside a Grow Tent?

-You should place it just outside the tent or inside near the exhaust path, not directly on plants.
+You should place it just outside the tent, in the lung room, or inside near the exhaust path when space and heat allow.
+Avoid pointing hot exhaust directly at plants.
 You’ll get better airflow, avoid hot spots, and keep moisture removal more even throughout the tent.

 Do Smart Controllers Improve Dehumidifier Performance in Grow Tents?